PX4/PX4-Devguide/ros-mavros-installation.md

 $ sudo apt-get install python-wstool python-rosinstall-generator python-catkin-tools
 ```

-Note that while the package can be built using catkin_make the prefered method is using catkin_tools as it is a more versitile and "friendly" build tool.
+Note that while the package can be built using catkin_make the prefered method is using catkin_tools as it is a more versatile and "friendly" build tool.

 If this is your first time using wstool you will need to initialize your source space with:
 ```sh